Dog Kennel Cough

 Once you have brought your pet into our hospital, one of our vets can properly observe one or more of the clinical symptoms and acquire a history of environments that your dog may have been exposed to.

 Cough suppressants, antibiotics, and anti-inflammatory drugs are often used to treat the disease, depending on if the Kennel Cough was spread bacterially or virally.
-However, due to the resiliency of the organisms, the response to the treatment is not always guaranteed, and often times unpredictable.
-For the most part, the best treatment for this disease is making sure your dog feels comfortable, and gets proper rest and care.
+However, the treatment’s response is not always guaranteed and often unpredictable due to the organisms’ resiliency.
+For the most part, the best treatment for this disease is making sure your dog feels comfortable and gets proper rest and care.

 Vaccination is the best preventative measure to reduce the chance of your canine acquiring Kennel Cough.
 As part of World Of Animals policy, all dogs must be vaccinated for Kennel Cough before being administered into our Bethayres Boarding Kennel.
 All Boarding Kennels in the United States, for the most part, require this vaccination.
-If you come across a kennel that does not, you should definitely avoid letting your pup stay there.
+If you come across a kennel that does not, you should avoid letting your pup stay there.
 Our vets will inform you of further information about the vaccination process for this disease.